BOOKLISTS: YOUNG ADULT DIVERSE and MULTICULTURAL FICTION

 Books for Kids ages 13+ (Our-Kids: Devoted to Raising Special Kids with Special Needs): Author, title, publication info, reading level, and summary for a dozen books about people with disabilities, including cerebral palsy, being in a wheelchair, autism, mental retardation, blindness, amputation and loss of limb, strabismus, Down syndrome, hearing impairment, epilepsy, diabetes, tourettes, etc. Updated June 2002.

-Books About the Disabled and Mentally Disordered (Plymouth District Libraries, MI): Title, author, summary, and webcat link for over 30 novels, from Barbara Barrie's Adam Zigzag to Dawn Wilson's Saint Jude.
-Some topics covered are dyslexia, bipolar disorder, autism, cerebral palsy, juvenile rheumatoid arthritis, suicide, anxiety disorders, limb loss and deformity, spinal cord injury, obsessive-compulsive disorder, depression, and scoliosis.
+Books About the Disabled and Mentally Disordered (Plymouth District Libraries, MI): Title, author, summary, and webcat link for about 20 novels, from Judy Blume's Deenie to Dawn Wilson's Saint Jude.
+Some topics covered are bipolar disorder, cerebral palsy, juvenile rheumatoid arthritis, physical deformity, depression, scoliosis, deafness, and other physical, mental and emotional disabilities.
+Updated Aug.
+2008.